OfficeDev/office-js-docs-pr/docs/testing/runtimes.md

   > [!NOTE]
   > The [event-based activation](../outlook/autolaunch.md) and [integrated spam reporting](../outlook/spam-reporting.md) features in Outlook must use the same runtime.
 Multiple runtimes aren't currently supported in Outlook.

-A JavaScript-runtime uses less memory and starts up faster than a browser runtime, but has fewer features.
+A JavaScript-only runtime uses less memory and starts up faster than a browser runtime, but has fewer features.

+> [!IMPORTANT]
+> The JavaScript-only runtime directly supports the ECMAScript 2016 standard of JavaScript, but you can use later versions of JavaScript or TypeScript.
+For information about how to do this, see [](../develop/support-ie-11.md#support-for-recent-versions-of-javascript).

 ## Browser runtime